robinweser/bredon/README.md

 Alternatively use `npm i --save bredon`.

 ## Why?
-I am heavily involved in the whole CSS-in-JS movement with [Fela](https://github.com/rofrischmann/fela) and [Elodin](https://github.com/rofrischmann/elodin) as well as [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).
-While writing Elodin, a plugin-based style object linter, I struggled to do complex value validation and related operations.
-Stuff like *"Is the property/value prefixed?"* or even *"Is it compatible with browser ...?"* has been pretty straightforward, but I couldn't really come up with a simple solution to correctly validate CSS values with all their complexity.<br>
+I am heavily involved in the whole CSS in JS movement with [Fela](https://github.com/rofrischmann/fela) and [Elodin](https://github.com/rofrischmann/elodin) as well as [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).
+While writing Elodin, a plugin-based style object linter, I struggled to do complex value validation and value transformation.
+As CSS values are just plain strings, we do not have any meaningful types.<br>
-Here, I made the decision to write a modern CSS value parser that provides the required degree of accuracy and detail - Bredon.
+But, in order to perform efficient validation and transformation, we have to parse CSS values into useful type-aware components.
+That's where Bredon joins the game.
+It uses a specification-driven value parser that provides the required degree of accuracy and detail.

-> Bredon also is a project to understand how compilers work.
-It's quite fascinating as soon as you understand how simple they actually are.
+> Bredon also serves as a personal project to learn and understand how compilers work.

 ## How?
 I heavily used [James Kyle](https://github.com/thejameskyle)'s [the-super-tiny-compiler](https://github.com/thejameskyle/the-super-tiny-compiler) to build Bredon.
 It follows the exact same steps as any other compiler does:

 1. First of all we read the input, one by one, and generate tokens
-2. Then we parse these tokens into syntactic nodes, also know as AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree))
+2. Then we parse these tokens into syntactic nodes, also know as AST
 3. *(optional)* We may now traverse the AST and transform nodes
 4. Finally we generate a new CSS value using the transformed AST